edmundhung/conform/docs/tutorial.md

 Configuring each input is tedious especially when dealing with a complex form.
 The [conform](/packages/conform-react/README.md#conform) helpers can be used to remove these boilerplates.

-It also derives attributes for [accessibility](/docs/accessibility.md#configuration) concerns and helps [focus management](/docs/focus-management.md#focusing-before-javascript-is-loaded) before JS is loaded.
+It will set the name of the input and also derive attributes for [accessibility](/docs/accessibility.md#configuration) concerns with helps on [focus management](/docs/focus-management.md#focusing-before-javascript-is-loaded) before JS is loaded.

 ```tsx
 import { parse, useForm, conform } from '@conform-to/react';